 While the yeast is activating, measure out your flour.
 Since there several cups involved, I like to measure it out beforehand.

-Pro Tip: Factors like the level of humidity or even the season of year can affect how much flour you need.
+Pro Tip: Factors like the level of humidity or even the season of the year can affect how much flour you need.

 Kneading yeast dough

 As mentioned above, kneading yeast dough long enough is an important process.
-With a stand mixer, knead 3 – 4 minutes.
+With a stand mixer, knead for 3 – 4 minutes.
 By hand, knead for at least 5 minutes.
-Here is a video to show you how to knead dough by hand:
+Here is a video to show you how to knead the dough by hand:

 How do you know if you’ve kneaded the yeast dough long enough?